Azrenbeth/rust-synapse-compress-state/README.md

 impossible to find a delta, then you just start from scratch again with a "snapshot" of the entire state.

-(NOTE this might not be exactly how synapse handles leaving rooms but it works for illustrative purposes)
+(NOTE this is not documentation on how synapse handles leaving rooms but is purely for illustrative purposes)

 The state of a state group is worked out by following the previous state group's and adding